pymc-devs/sprint-pymc-data-umbrella/about/probabilistic_programming_with_pymc/transcript.md

-If you go on my website which is just austin rochford.com , i've written about this fair amount show how to analyze those using PyMC, so a real world application and provide some resources and next steps right and i think Reshama will ask maybe mean all to say what the next steps are with the sprint that we're enabling here but if you want to learn more about either bayesian statistics probabilistic programming or PyMC, i have some resources linked at the end as well.
+If you go on my website which is just austin rochford.com , i've written about this fair amount show how to analyze those using PyMC, so a real world application and provide some resources and next steps right and i think Reshama will ask maybe mean all to say what the next steps are with the sprint that we're enabling here but if you want to learn more about either bayesian statistics probabilistic programming or PyMC, I have some resources linked at the end as well.
 So, in the interest of time let's dive right in!
 So, i take two different perspectives on probabilistic programming-- the first is a little philosophical right, so people